dominiclvj/demo-course/modules/HelloWorld/comments/instructions/instruction.md

 calculation_result = new_clean_function()
 ```

+In future lessons, comments will be used to provide guidance for completing exercises.

 Let's experiment with commenting in Python!

-- Comment out the print statement to stop "Hello World!" being displayed in the Output window when the code is run
+Comment out the print statement in the accompanying Python script to prevent the text from displaying in the Output window.